Rechard16/Cat-Dog-Classifier/README.md

 Change the `photo3.jpg` to your own photo name.

 Then, run the code cell by cell.
-The following cell will print the result.
+The cell below will print the result.

 ```
 #show result，dog is 0 and cat is 1